 Zabel Thur de Koos

 Zabel Thur de Koos is the Broker-Owner of Lexis Real Estate Group and Managing Partner of Nalbandian Properties, a Gainesville-based real estate investment company.
-Zabel has been a lifelong resident of Gainesville and is a proud Oak Hall alum (’95) attending K-12th grade before graduating from the University of Florida in 2000 with a bachelor’s degree in Business Administration.
-She then began working in the family business managing properties ranging from apartment complexes to commercial office buildings.
+Zabel has been a lifelong resident of Gainesville and is a proud Oak Hall alum (’95), attending K-12th grade before graduating from the University of Florida with a bachelor’s degree in Business Administration.
+She then began working in property management, ranging from apartment complexes to commercial office buildings.
 Zabel earned her broker’s license in 2018 and opened Lexis Real Estate Group to assist others in buying and selling their own properties, specializing in commercial and residential transactions.
 Zabel also works alongside her husband, Paul Thur de Koos, who is the Director of Operations at Nalbandian Properties and a licensed Real Estate Salesperson and Professional Engineer.
 Zabel and Paul have two wonderful children, Paul and Alexis, who have both attended Oak Hall since preschool.

 Tim Roark is a Partner at Koss Olinger, a wealth management firm in Gainesville, FL.
-He is the youngest of three siblings (Robin Roark and Katie Miller) to graduate from Oak Hall.
-After Oak Hall, Tim completed an undergraduate degree at Davidson College in North Carolina, where he majored in Anthropology and played on the Men’s Soccer team for four years.
+He is the youngest of three siblings (Robin Roark ‘01 and Katie Miller ‘03) to graduate from Oak Hall (‘06).
+After Oak Hall, Tim completed an undergraduate degree at Davidson College in North Carolina, where he majored in Anthropology and played on the men’s soccer team.
 Following college, he earned a Master’s degree at Duke’s Fuqua School of Business and then returned home to join Koss Olinger in 2011.
-Tim also serves on the board for the Education Foundation of Alachua County, recently taking on the roles of Vice President and Treasurer.
-He and his wife, Stella, enjoy traveling and attempting to corral their two dogs, Gunner (Yellow Lab) and Benji (Cavalier King Charles Spaniel).
+Tim also serves as the board president for the Education Foundation of Alachua County and is a board member for Dance Alive National Ballet.
+He and his wife, Stella, stay busy chasing after their son, Emmett (2021), and enjoy traveling and attempting to corral their four-legged children, Gunner (Yellow Lab) and Benji (Cavalier King Charles Spaniel).

-John F. Roscow, IV is a partner with the law firm of Holden, Carpenter & Roscow, PL, practicing in real estate, probate, and estate planning.
-John earned his law degree from the University of Florida in December of 1998.
-He currently serves as General Counsel for the Gainesville Area Chamber of Commerce, the Gainesville-Alachua County Association of Realtors, the Builders Association of North Central Florida, and is on the Advisory Board for CenterState Bank, N.A.
-John and his wife, Mandy, live in Jonesville with their two sons who attend Oak Hall School.
+John Roscow is a partner with the law firm of Holden, Roscow, & Caedington, PL, practicing in real estate, probate, and estate planning.
+John earned his law degree from the University of Florida in December 1998.
+He currently serves as General Counsel for the Gainesville Area Chamber of Commerce, the Gainesville-Alachua County Association of Realtors, and the Builders Association of North Central Florida, and is on the Advisory Board for CenterState Bank, N.A.
+John and his wife, Mandy, live in Jonesville with their two sons, who attend Oak Hall School.